TyeStrader/tweaker-no-tweaking/README.md

 > [!WARNING]
 > Messing with your bcdedit options can make it so a majority of anti-cheats won't work, causing games to be unplayable, heres my safe tested list

-  - Anti-Cheats tested on > nProtect, Easy-Anti-Cheat, XignCode
+  - Anti-Cheats tested on > Battle-Eye, nProtect, Easy-Anti-Cheat, XignCode

 <strong>-- Safe for Anti-Cheats --</strong>